Water Quality Information

 Nutrients like nitrogen and phosphorus can create algae problems and deplete oxygen for aquatic life.
 Nutrients can come from fertilized cropland and lawns, animal manure and pet waste, failing septic systems, wastewater treatment plants, and even naturally from the atmosphere (for nitrogen) or eroding soil (for phosphorus).
 Planting native plants that don’t require fertilizers, and minimizing fertilizer use in general, are ways you can reduce your contribution to nutrient pollution.

 E. coli Bacteria is a common bacteria that can come from runoff from agricultural or urban lands as well as failing septic systems and combined sewer overflow outlets after heavy rains.
-If ingested, E. coli can make you sick, which is why we say feet, not face!
-Properly disposal of pet waste is one way you can reduce your contribution to E. coli pollution.
+If ingested, E. coli can make you sick, which is why we say feet, not face, when engaging with the water!
+Proper disposal of pet waste is one way you can reduce your contribution to E. coli pollution.

 Coal Ash Risk